 Digging one of the first of about thirty holes for upright concrete columns.

-Kevin in blue, in a “Plan Huddle” with his guys, going over approved plans.
+My original “builder” in a rare moment in a “Plan Huddle” with his guys, going over approved plans.

 My “Little Foreman” in his “deck chair”, preparing to watch the construction below.

 Until the next installment of the continued saga of building our dream here in Belize,